inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 In the above case there is a soft constraint to use a value for units of m, feet or wet/dry as defined by the table below because the subcategory is 'flood'.
-The following are the allowed units which are dependent on the subcategory defined.
+The following units are allowed units a given subcategory.

-Valid subcategories for subcategory 'tsunami' or subcategory 'flood':
+Valid units for subcategory 'volcano':

 .. table::

    =====    ==============
    Key      Allowed Values
    =====    ==============
-   units    feet
-   units    metres
    units    normalised
-   units    wet / dry
    =====    ==============

-In the case where the units are m (meters) or feet, the input dataset should be a raster layer where each cell in the raster represents a depth in the units specified.

-In the case of wet/dry, the input dataset needs to be a vector polygon layer.
-Any area that is inside a polygon is considered 'wet' and any area outside of a polygon is considered to be 'dry'.
+**Normalised** data can be hazard or exposure data where the values have been classified or coded.

 Valid subcategories for subcategory 'volcano'